 The Worklet Dynamic Process Selection Service (or Selection Service) enables flexibility by providing a process designer with the ability to designate a workitem in a YAWL process to be substituted at runtime with a dynamically selected "worklet" - a discrete YAWL process that acts as a sub-net in place of the workitem and so handles one specific task in a larger, composite process activity.
-The worklet is dynamically selected and invoked, and may be created at any time, unlike a static sub-process that must be defined at the same time as, and remains a static part of, the main process model.
+The worklet is dynamically selected at any time, unlike a static sub-process that must be defined at the same time as, and remains a static part of, the main process model.